offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                     +- - - -+
 ```

 Keeping such weights at 0 is bad practice because, when using the Viterbi algorithm, those paths will be removed from consideration.
 The Viterbi algorithm determines the most probable hidden path by computing the path with the maximum product weight.
 When computing the maximum product weight, anything multiplied by 0 has a product of 0.
-A probability of 0 means it has a 0% chance of occuring, as in it will never occur.
+A probability of 0 means it has a 0% chance of occurring, as in it will never occur.

 The correct action to take in this scenario is to add pseudocounts to HMM weights: Add a very small value to each weight, then normalize each hidden state's  ...